theNexmentProject/.github/CODE_OF_CONDUCT.md

 ---

 **The Nexment Project**
-Built for developers with love ❤️ from India.
+Built for developers with love ❤️ from India 🇮🇳.